The Best Areas to Stay in Kuala Lumpur

 - Best Family Hotels: Ritz-Carlton • Swiss-Garden Bukit Bintang • Gold3 Boutique Hotel • Westin

-- Best Moderate Hotels: Ceria • Travelodge Bukit Bintang • InnB Park Hotel • Twenty 8B • Hotel Capitol
+- Best Midrange Hotels: Ceria • Travelodge Bukit Bintang • InnB Park Hotel • Twenty 8B • Hotel Capitol

 2. KLCC (Kuala Lumpur City Centre)